pkdone/k8s-cld-mgr/README.md

 ![Backups](readme_images/8.png)

-7. [OPTIONAL] To test that Cloud Manager's rolling update automation feature works correctly for the deployed replica set running on Kubernetes containers, back in the "Deployments - Processes" part of the Cloud Manager UI, for the deployed replica set, press the "Modify" button.
+7. **OPTIONAL:** To test that Cloud Manager's rolling update automation feature works correctly for the deployed replica set running on Kubernetes containers, back in the "Deployments - Processes" part of the Cloud Manager UI, for the deployed replica set, press the "Modify" button.
 Now make a configuration change that will result in the need for a rolling update to be performed (eg. change the version number to a lower version, e.g. 3.4.10 -> 3.4.9) select to "Apply" and then proceed with "Review & Deploy".
 Half a minute or so later, the change (eg. the "downgrade") will have completed and the replica set will be displayed in its new state, in the Cloud Manager UI.

-8. [OPTIONAL] From the command line, view the automation agent's logs for the first Kubernetes provisioned container to see a verbose logs of all the tasks that the agent has performed to fulfil the all of the Cloud Manager initiated actions:
+8. **OPTIONAL:** From the command line, view the automation agent's logs for the first Kubernetes provisioned container to see a verbose logs of all the tasks that the agent has performed to fulfil the all of the Cloud Manager initiated actions:

     ```
     $ kubectl logs mytestapp-mongodb-agent-0
     ```

 ### 1.5 Undeploying & Cleaning Down the Cloud Manager & Kubernetes Environment